 Keeping your financial information safe online

-It's important to make sure all your financial info is safe and secure!
+It's important to make sure all your financial information is safe and secure

 In this section

 - Never e-mail or message credit card numbers

 - Make sure the websites you are using are secure

 - Set spending alerts

 Thanks to online shopping and banking, there is so much we can now do online.
 You can buy almost anything you need, organise all your accounts and even apply for loans or a credit card.
 Your online identity and accounts can do so much that it’s crucial you keep them secure and confidential.
 Here are some great tips to keep yourself safe online.